1911-revo/Video-Game-Team-Project/README.md

 # About this project
-This is our game project for COMP3500/COMP4500
+This is our game project for COMP3500/COMP4500.
+It features a top down pixel shooter set in a dystopian "big brother" type future.
+"
 # Installation
 Download the exe and application and run it.